blended-modeling/eatxt/docs/lsp-experiments.md

   - Regarding the parts <code>dependencies</code> and <code>devDependencies</code>, see the [section on LSP versions](#LSPVersionsVSCode).

 ##### src/tsconfig.json <a name="tsconfigXtextLSVSCode"></a>
-  Check the [<code>src/tsconfig.json</code>](https://github.com/itemis/xtext-languageserver-example/blob/master/vscode-extension-self-contained/src/tsconfig.json), where the most important line <code>"outDir": "../out"</code> specifying the directory the code shall be compiled to.
+  Check the [<code>src/tsconfig.json</code>](https://github.com/itemis/xtext-languageserver-example/blob/master/vscode-extension-self-contained/src/tsconfig.json), where the most important line <code>"outDir": "../out"</code> specifying the directory the code will be compiled to.

 ##### extension.ts
   The actual TypeScript code to start the extension, which gets executed (to be more precise, the compiled JavaScript code as part of the <code>outDir</code> gets executed) after a text file with the registered filename suffix is opened in the client extension (i.e., the VS Code runtime).